 But don’t worry, we’ll tell you what these important skills are & how to teach them to your child!

-If your child can’t look after themselves, they can’t develop essential life skills and even important personality traits that are developed alongside them.
+If your child can’t look after themselves, they can’t develop essential life skills or the important personality traits developed alongside them.

 Life skill education simply cannot stop with the exposure your child receives in school.
-To learn its importance, a child needs to be taught life skills at home through experiences and training activities.
+To learn its importance, a child needs to be taught at home through experiences and training activities.

 Here are 18 life skills to equip your child with: